virtualzone/tubewarder/README.md

 * Authentication is implemented on the sending API, but it's not featuring authorization.
 This means: An application requires an App Token to access the sending API, but any valid App Token can access any template.
 * The management web frontend features authentication/authorization as of 1.0-Alpha2.
 * You can test the sending API and build your custom JSON request using the Send-API Tester in the web frontend (available as of 1.0-Alpha3).
+* Output handlers are located and loaded dynamically using the Output Handler API introduced with 1.0-Alpha4.

 ## Next steps
 * Add authorization to the sending API (restrict App Tokens to specific templates/channels)